Google Drive Ransomware Protection | CISO’s Guide

 Even if built-in tools can help organizations protect against ransomware and other security threats, UX design implementation issues and misconfiguration by customers due to those design flaws can prevent native tools from being implemented effectively.
 More protection is needed, and this often means making use of effective third-party security tools.

-Google Workspace Ransomware Protection & Security Best Practices
+Google Drive Ransomware Protection & Security Best Practices

 - Make use of an API-based CASB – Cloud Access Security Brokers allow implementing and enforcing the same organizational policies you have in place on-premises, in the cloud.
 API-based CASB is the preferred way to implement CASB technology in public cloud environments like Google Workspace as they provide seamless and powerful capabilities to secure the cloud.